awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

   + [Amazon RDS Performance Insights](USER_PerfInsights.md)

 **Note**
 You can access an Aurora Serverless DB cluster from AWS Lambda\.
+You must configure your Lambda function to run in the same VPC as your Aurora Serverless DB cluster\.
 For more information about working with AWS Lambda, see [Configuring a Lambda Function to Access Resources in an Amazon VPC](https://docs.aws.amazon.com/lambda/latest/dg/vpc.html) in the *AWS Lambda Developer Guide*\.

 ## Using TLS/SSL with Aurora Serverless<a name="aurora-serverless.tls"></a>